 Saw this post via twitter.
 It goes through what has happened, the safety measures, why they failed etc etc. The plant came close to a core meltdown.
 Here is the worst-case scenario that was avoided: If the seawater could not have been used for treatment, the operators would have continued to vent the water steam to avoid… Continue reading Good Post on Japan’s Nuclear Power Plants

 I feel a little faint.
 “The United States and New Zealand are both delighted to see the extent of the sea ice breakout this year because it does mean that we are dealing with much cleaner ice, much shallower ice in terms of ice-breaking channels, and new sea ice that freezes for the runways,” Mr… Continue reading Shock – Something *not* caused by Global Warming

 A little unfair in places, but mostly right on the money.

+The video below is scary on several levels.
 Watching it, I decided that there is no way on earth that an organisation like Greenpeace could produce a video like this.
 To me, whoever produced this was on a clear mission to portray Greenpeace as a fascist organisation, who would use violent threats to change environmental… Continue reading How to get your point across

 DRJ at Patterico explains here.
 Birnbaum came in for heavy criticism of MMS’ handling of the Deepwater Horizon/BP Gulf oil project.
 The general tone of the critique was that MMS had not paid enough attention to regulating such environmentally sensitive undertakings.
 What received less attention was why that attention wasn’t paid, and that was because… Continue reading Obama’s emphasis on “Green” energy may have contributed to the oil spill